 The fat white middle of the US hosts a tangle of problems stretching from tribal lands in Oklahoma to Minneapolis where George Floyd was murdered.
-But it also offers the possibility of a political trick.
+But it also offers the possibility of a political trick and a chance to unwind whiteness.

 Since the depression, these red states have received excessive subsidies even as they vote against big government.
 Neutralizing critiques of the Green New Deal by saying that the Old New Deal is still in place we tried to see just how much of the GND could be accomplished with the OND.
 With this built-in political Teflon, and in dialogue with many interlocutors, we designed interplays that transitioned from abusive to productive industries.